lnabegu/FutureMakers2022/README.md

 **Day 12 Reflection**: I covered how to perform image classification using convolutional neural networks.
 I was able to determine how well my model was fit based on loss and accuracy graphs.
 I also learned the importance of being able to train a model quickly.
 When training happens quickly, it is easier to recover from crashes, which I had to deal with.

 **Day 13 Reflection**: Today, I looked at different using regularization techniques to combat over/underfitting.

+**Day 14 Reflection**: I learned about autoencoders, which are a special type of neural network.
+This was my first time ever working with them, and it was interesting to learn about how they are useful for altering and generating data.

+**Day 15 Reflection**: Today, I explored affective computing.
+It's really cool how affective computing technologies can basically simulate empathy.
+I think it can help bring computers closer to having a sense of morality(?)

+**Day 16 Reflection**: Today was about natural language processing!
+This was the most fun notebook to me because I enjoyed seeing how computers break down language to learn it.

+**Day 17**: In the final day, I looked at how computer vision can be used to generate new images using GANs.